AlexanderHaislip/OpenStackTimeline/README.md

 ###Government Contractors Form Anso Labs
 ???DATE???

-A group of government contractors working on the NASA Nebula project band together to form Anso Labs.
+A group of government contractors working on the NASA Nebula project band together to form Anso Labs - a dba of OverStimulate Holdings, LLC.

 ###Rackspace Decides to Open Source Cloud Software
 01 Mar 2010